-Chris Segrave-Daly, HS Co-Chair, Core Faculty M.A.
+Chris Segrave-Daly, Core Faculty M.A.
 Humanities, University of Chicago (American history and literature, African-American studies); B.A.
 English, Villanova University.
 Prior to Monadnock, Chris taught high school English for seven years at Rudolf Steiner School in New York City, where he also served as a member of the Board of Trustees, a class mentor, a co-leader of the annual junior class trip to Kimberton Camphill, and his school’s delegate to the Association of Waldorf Schools of North America.
 Chris and his wife, Amishi, have three young children.

 Karl Schurman, Core Faculty, B.S., Empire State College; Princeton University; NYU Undergraduate Film School; Waldorf HS Teacher Education Program, New England Center for Anthroposophy (certificate of completion).
 From 2002 until coming to Monadnock, Karl taught in Waldorf high schools and as an upper grades class teacher, primarily at Green Meadow Waldorf School, Chestnut Ridge, NY.
 Over three decades of self-employed freelancing in the film business in New York City preceded Karl's Waldorf teaching career.
 He worked all over the US and in many parts of the world, including shooting the PBS documentary The World of Mother Teresa.
 He maintains a deep interest in cinema history, the French language, Native America, and mystical Sufi poetry.
 He spent his own high school years in Brussels, Belgium.
 Three of his four grown children are Waldorf High School graduates; he hopes his grandson, Ibrahima, will be one as well.